Domestic (ABA) Tour General Information (Excludes Florida)

 Golf Course for Bristle-thighed Curlew

-Volcano National Park – White-tailed Tropicbird, common endemics and exotics.
+Day 6 – Volcano National Park for White-tailed Tropicbird, common endemics and exotics.
 It’s a long drive from Kona, but worth it.
-We’ll even be eating dinner at a restaurant over-looking the volcano.
+We’ll even be eating dinner at a restaurant overlooking the volcano.

 End of the World – Burrowing Parakeet.
 We’ll have to be there before sunset to see them as they come into roost.